In Person Worship

 Even with our best efforts, we cannot make church “safe” at this point.
 We are striving to make worship no more risky than some other activities that have resumed in our area.
 However, any indoor activities with groups of people have higher risks of contagion.
 ANYONE WITH UNDERLYING HEALTH CONDITIONS OR OVER 65 YEARS OF AGE IS ENCOURAGED TO REMAIN AT HOME.
 St. John’s and other churches will continue to offer on-line worship.
 I would reiterate that no one is expected to be in church at this point.
 I would encourage anyone who is not one-hundred percent comfortable with being in a public setting at this time to remain at home.
 Also, anyone who is unable or unwilling to wear a mask throughout their time at St. John’s, has had a known exposure to COVID, or is awaiting COVID test results should remain at home.
 If anyone who attends St. John’s tests positive for COVID, we will close our facilities for at least 14 days.

 Our upcoming worship services will necessarily be different.
-The attached document describes worship details, including how to RSVP for a service, expectations for attendance, instructions for receiving communion, where to park, and which entrances to use.
+The attached document describes worship details, expectations for attendance, instructions for receiving communion, where to park, and which entrances to use.
 With everyone’s cooperation, I hope we can offer worship that is appropriate for our community at this time.

 General Information: In order to comply with Diocesan Guidelines and public health recommendations, St. John’s in-person worship will be different when we resume on July 12.
 Masks and social distancing will be required, services will be shorter, and there will be no singing, coffee hour, or physical touching.
-We will begin by offering three services, RSVP’s will be necessary, and we will welcome those from other area Episcopal congregations that are not reopening at this time.
-Communion will be distributed at the end of the service in a drive-through fashion, and the services will follow the rubrics of the Book of Common Prayer but will differ from what we have usually offered.
+Communion will be distributed at the end of the service in the narthex, and the services will follow the rubrics of the Book of Common Prayer but will differ from what we have usually offered.

-Worship Services: All our services will last about 30 minutes, include instrumental music, spoken prayers, and a short sermon, and end with communion distributed after people return to their cars.
+Worship Services: All our services will last about 40 minutes, include instrumental music, spoken prayers, and a short sermon, and end with communion.
 Except for the differences below, each service will be similar.

 •8:00am will be in our sanctuary (which is not air-conditioned).
 The communion service will follow Rite I (traditional, Elizabethan language).

-•10:00am will be in air-conditioned Allen Hall.
+•10:00am will be in our sanctuary.
 The communion service will follow Rite II (contemporary English).

 Public Health Directions